Electrical Safety Signs - Crucial for Electricians in the workplace

 Electrical Safety Signs – Electrical Safety Symbols Identified

 Some electrical safety signs use electrical safety symbols.
 The common symbol for electricity is a lightning bolt.
 Voltage or shock hazards are identified using a bolt or a bolt through a hand.
-Static hazards are shown using lightning bolt on the bottom of a shoe.
+Static hazards are shown using lightning bolts on the bottom of a shoe.
 A bolt with an arrow pointed downward is used to identify buried cable signs.
-A triangle with an enclosed exclamation point is the universal symbol for danger and sometimes safety as well.
+A triangle with an enclosed exclamation point is the universal symbol of danger and sometimes safety.

 For more information, see: